-Hands down I’d choose the latter.
+Hands down, you should choose the latter.

 Model the behavior you want to see in your child

-1. Ask yourself if you’re behaving that way
+1. Ask yourself if you’re misbehaving

 Most of us would want our children to be kind and generous.
 Ambitious but humble.
 Someone who values learning and reading and speaks in a respectful way to others.

-Ways we can set an example
+Ways to set an example

-1. Being respectful to others
+1. Be respectful

 How do you interact with those around you, from family to strangers?
 How can you show your child through your actions a respectful way of interacting with others?

 It’s easy to tell her not to yell at your or boss her brother around, but ask yourself whether she could’ve picked up these habits from you.
 The more respectful you can be to others, the easier it’ll be for her to mimic your actions.

 Treat the customer support person with respect, even as you raise a concern.
 Don’t flip out when someone cuts you off.
 These small actions show her how to resolve conflict and be respectful.